 ISA participates on this business through INTERNEXA, an affiliate company dedicated to the complete design of international, national and metropolitan connectivity solutions, which also provides access to the best Internet service in the region, as well as big data, web analytics, cloud computing services and business mobility solutions.

 It has an open network for all players in the continent, offering a broad digital platform for Latin America, interconnected with the region and with the United States.
-It has laid 29,866 km of optical fiber terrestrially and has maritime infrastructures that connect United States with Colombia and Brazil, consolidating a network of nearly 48,900 km.
+The company have terrestrial and maritime infrastructures that connect United States with Colombia and Brazil, consolidating a network of nearly 48,900 km.

 It offers infrastructure solutions that contribute to the competitiveness of countries through physical integration between the production and consumption points, providing users with roads with high standards of quality, safety and connectivity.

 Through its affiliate companies, ISA structures, designs, builds, operates and maintains the road infrastructure.
-In Chile, it is the biggest operator of intercity roads, with 907 km of highways from Santiago to the city of Río Bueno.
+In Chile, it is the biggest operator of intercity roads, with 907 km of highways from Santiago to the city of Río Bueno and 136 km of road under construction.

 To serve users, it offers emergency centers, SOS posts, emergency vehicles, control and service areas, and maintains fluid and timely communication with its users and the community.